Backdraft (film)

-Backdraft is a 1991 American action thriller film directed by Ron Howard and written by Gregory Widen.
+Backdraft is a 1991 American action thriller drama film directed by Ron Howard and written by Gregory Widen.
 Starring Kurt Russell, William Baldwin, Scott Glenn, Jennifer Jason Leigh, Rebecca De Mornay, Donald Sutherland, Robert De Niro, Jason Gedrick and J. T. Walsh, it follows Chicago firefighters on the trail of a serial arsonist.

-It was released on May 24, 1991, to generally positive reviews, and grossed $152.4 million worldwide.
+It was released by Universal Pictures on May 24, 1991, to generally positive reviews, and grossed $152.4 million worldwide.
 It received three Academy Award nominations for Best Sound, Best Sound Editing and Best Visual Effects.
 It also inspired a special effects attraction at Universal Studios Hollywood, which opened in 1992 and closed in 2010.
 It was followed by the sequel, Backdraft 2, in 2019, with Baldwin and Sutherland reprising their roles.

 Plot

 Two firefighters of Engine 17 of the Chicago Fire Department (CFD) are brothers: the elder, Lieutenant Stephen "Bull" McCaffrey, is experienced, while Brian has labored in his brother's shadow.
 Brian returns to firefighting after several other careers falter, although Stephen has doubts that Brian is fit to be a firefighter.
 In 1971, Brian witnessed the death of their firefighting father, Captain Dennis McCaffrey, while accompanying him on a call.

-The longest-serving of the men at Engine 17, John "Axe" Adcox, served under the McCaffreys' father and was like an uncle to the boys when their father died.
+The longest-serving of the men at Engine 17, John "Axe" Adcox, served under the McCaffreys' father and was like an uncle to the boys when they lost their father.
 Adcox grows concerned about Stephen's unorthodox methods and disregard for safety procedures, as does Stephen's wife Helen, who separated from Stephen to protect herself and their son Sean from the risks that he was taking.

-Inspector Donald "Shadow" Rimgale, a dedicated arson investigator and veteran firefighter, is called in because some recent explosive fires resemble those that were set by pyromaniac Ronald Bartel, who has been imprisoned for years.
+Inspector Donald "Shadow" Rimgale, a dedicated arson investigator and veteran firefighter, is called in because some recent explosive fires resemble those that were set by pyromaniac Ronald Bartel, who has been imprisoned for several years.
 Brian transfers to become Rimgale's assistant after an argument with Stephen.
 Rimgale manipulates Bartel's obsession with fire to ensure that his annual parole application is rejected.
 It is revealed during an investigation that Chicago City Council alderman Marty Swayzak has supported budget cuts to the CFD.
 Contractors have paid him to shut down firehouses so that they can be converted into community centers, with the contractors receiving kickbacks for the construction.
 Brian rekindles a relationship with Jennifer Vaitkus, an aide to Swayzak.

 When Engine 17 answers a call in a high-rise, Stephen urges them to move in quickly, despite Adcox's advice to wait for backup.
 Brian's friend and fellow trainee Tim Krizminski opens a door, triggering a backdraft.
 His face is burned beyond recognition and he barely survives.
-Adcox and Brian both condemn Stephen for what happened.
+Both Adcox and Brian condemn Stephen for what happened.
 Through experiments, Rimgale concludes that whoever is causing the fires does not want the fires to spread, hence the backdrafts.